 The UK government has pledged to bring 20,000 of the most vulnerable Syrian refugees to the UK by 2020.
-Cumbria is playing its part by welcoming just under 300 refugees to the county over the next three years from 2017 to 2020.
+Cumbria is playing its part by welcoming around 300 refugees to the county between 2017 to 2020.

-This pledge is being delivered through a national Syrian Refugee Resettlement Programme.
-This means the Home Office are currently working with councils across the UK to help provide places of safety for refugees.
+This pledge is being delivered through the national Syrian Refugee Resettlement Programme.
+The Home Office is coordinating this programme.
+It is working with councils across the UK to safely resettle refugees.

-We are part of a collective countywide multi-agency approach to providing places of safety.
+We are part of Cumbria's resettlement programme.
 Cumbria County Council is the lead authority acting on behalf of the Cumbria Leaders Board (CLB).
-The CLB includes the leaders of all the local authorities across Cumbria, the Chair is Councillor Colin Glover, Leader of Carlisle City Council.
+The CLB includes the leaders of all the local authorities across Cumbria.
+The Chair of CLB is Councillor Colin Glover, Leader of Carlisle City Council.

-Cumbria County Council as well as providing resettlement for Syrian refugees, have also agreed to offer support to Unaccompanied Asylum Seeking Children (UASC), as part of the Government's National Transfer Scheme.
-This has been established to help resettle children seeking asylum in areas such as Kent and unaccompanied asylum seeking children leaving Calais or other European Countries.
+Cumbria County Council also offer support to Unaccompanied Asylum Seeking Children (UASC).
+This is part of the Government's National Transfer Scheme.
+This scheme aims to resettle children seeking asylum.
+This could be children who have made it to the UK or children leaving Calais and other European Countries.